UNIONS: The impact of systematic errors on weak-lensing peak counts: Local shear calibration

 \section{Local shear calibration}

-In this section, we describe and measure a spatially-varying calibration of the estimated shear.
-For the multiplicative shear bias, including both shear and selection biases, we use the technique of \textit{metacalibration} \citep{huff2017metacalibration}, which we briefly describe in the following subsection.
+In this section, we describe and measure a spatially varying calibration of the estimated shear.
+For the multiplicative shear bias, including both shear and selection biases, we use the technique of ``metacalibration'' \citep{huff2017metacalibration}, which we briefly describe in the following subsection.